 2.2 How to Correctly fill out the Hoja Padronal (Empadronamiento Madrid Application Form)

 To apply for the Empadronamiento certificate in Madrid you need to complete the Hoja Padronal.
-It’s quite straight forward but we have translated it for you and explained how to fill each section below.
+Please feel free to download it below to use for your appointment.

 2.3 What Documents you Need to Submit at your Empadronamiento Madrid Appointment